 The Subregion plans on achieving these objectives by increasing the capacity to capture and treat runoff and prevent certain dry weather flows (see table above).
-The water quality target was determined by setting a goal of capturing /4" of storms over the Subregion.
-The Subregion's target is to develop 4,600 AF of new stormwater capture capacity (or equivalent).
-An emphasis will be given to the higher priority areas which will be determined by project-specific characteristics provided by the project proponent, including land use in the proposed project area, runoff and downstream impairments.
-The assumptions and calculations used to determine prioritization are attached as Appendix C.
+The water quality target was determined by setting a goal of capturing 3/4 inch of storms over the Subregion.
+The Subregion's target is to develop 14,400 AF of new stormwater capture capacity (or equivalent).
+An emphasis will be given to the higher priority catchments which will be determined by project-specific characteristics provided by the project proponent, including land use in the proposed project area, runoff and downstream impairments.
+It will be possible for the stormwater-related supply targets to overlap the water quality target.